Zapper-fi/protocol/docs/litepaper.md

 ### Payment
 $ZAP is the central utility token for the protocol and performs the important function of aligning incentives between the different stakeholders.

-$ZAP is distributed to interpreters who provide a valuable service in increasing the total surface of contextualized onchain data.
+$ZAP is distributed to curators who provide a valuable service in increasing the total surface of contextualized onchain data.

 $ZAP is used for accessing API services & data.